AbdulAlkurdi/abdulalkurdi.github.io-fork/_posts/Psychology.md

 I am super facinated by psychology.
 I took an intro to psychology class in 2005 and I've been facinated by it since then.
 I probably read more about it than I should but I like it's deep insight into human cognition.
 I find that it also spills into my research by helping me understand behaviours of entities.

+do some people use their limited cognitive bandwitch differently than others?
+If your brain can quickly switch between topics while holding both in the brain. perhaps these people can accomplish more with their given bandwidth since the can affectively do what a camera with rolling shutter can accomplish. kind of.

 List of psychology papers I've read
 ======
 Daley, D., & Birchwood, J. (2010).
 ADHD and academic performance: why does ADHD impact on academic performance and what can be done to support ADHD children in the classroom?.
 Child: care, health and development, 36(4), 455-464.